dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 See [AddJsonFile](/dotnet/api/microsoft.extensions.configuration.jsonconfigurationextensions) for an explanation of the parameters. `reloadOnChange` is only supported in ASP.NET Core 1.1 and later.

 Configuration sources are read in the order that they're specified.
 In the code above, the environment variables are read last.
 Any configuration values set through the environment replace configuration values set in the two previous providers.
 Reading environment variables last is considered a best practice.
-Production apps typically set configuration values with environment variables.
+Production apps frequently set configuration values with environment variables.

 The environment is typically set to `Development`, `Staging`, or `Production`.
-For more information see [Working with multiple environments](xref:fundamentals/environments).
+For more information, see [Working with multiple environments](xref:fundamentals/environments).

 Configuration considerations:

 * `IOptionsSnapshot` can reload configuration data when it changes.
-See [IOptionsSnapshot](xref:fundamentals/configuration/options#reload-configuration-data-with-ioptionssnapshot) for more information.
+For more information, see [IOptionsSnapshot](xref:fundamentals/configuration/options#reload-configuration-data-with-ioptionssnapshot).,
 * Configuration keys are **not** case-sensitive.
 * **Never** store passwords or other sensitive data in configuration provider code or in plain text configuration files.
 Don't use production secrets in your development or test environments.
 Specify secrets outside of the project so that they can't be accidentally committed to your repository.
 Learn more about [working with multiple environments](xref:fundamentals/environments) and managing [safe storage of app secrets during development](xref:security/app-secrets).
 * If a colon (`:`) can't be used in environment variables on your system, replace the colon (`:`) with a double-underscore (`__`).